 How sunscreens work:

-Organic sunscreens (this doesn’t mean natural, it means not mineral) go into your skin and use a chemical reaction to block UV rays from passing farther into your skin.
+Organic sunscreens absorb into your outer dead skin cell layer and use a chemical reaction to block UV rays from passing farther into your skin.
+(The term ‘organic’ doesn’t mean natural, it means not mineral.)
 You feel this reaction as warmth, which is why organic sunscreens may make you feel a little extra hot in the sun.
 The organic chemicals break down during this sun blocking chemical reaction, which is why sunscreen products tell you to reapply every 2 hours when you’re out in the the sun.

 Mineral sunscreens sit on top of your skin and bounce the sun off, without a chemical reaction and without creating the warmth.
 Mineral sunscreens include zinc oxide and titanium dioxide.
 Years ago, mineral sunscreens were white on the skin.
-Today’s modern versions have been ‘micro sized’ with nano-technology so that the mineral particles are so small that it’s hard for your eye to see them on your skin.
-They don’t pass into your skin and they don’t readily break down when they block the sun so their sun protection last longer on your skin.
+Today’s modern versions are made with high-tech formulations so that the mineral particles don’t clump together.
+Instead, they distribute evenly and invisibly over your skin surface.
+They also don’t pass into your skin and they don’t readily break down when they block the sun so their sun protection last longer on your skin.

 Both organic and mineral sunscreens block UVB well and can provide the same SPF values.
-The amount of protection you get isn’t proportional to the SPF number though.
+The amount of UVB protection isn’t proportional to the SPF number though.

-The percentage of UVB that’s blocked from your skin compared with your product’s SPF value
+What is the percentage of UVB that’s blocked from your skin compared with your product’s SPF value?